-Studying abroad can be an expensive affair, but thankfully, Canada is one destination where quality education is available at tuition rates lower than many other countries.
-So, as a student from India, it makes for a very desirable place to study at, with innumerable growth opportunities.
+Studying abroad can be an expensive affair, but thankfully, Canada is one country where quality education is available at tuition rates lower than many other countries.

 1. Tuition fee is your prime expenditure

 Your expenditure on tuition fee depends on the type of qualification and institution you opt for.
-To cover your tuition fees, you will need approximately between CAD 7,000 and CAD 29,000 a year.
+To cover this, you will need approximately between CAD 13,000 and CAD 35,000 a year.

 Most commonly, courses in humanities, education and arts are a little cheaper, while subjects such as medicine and engineering are likely to be more expensive.
 If you wish to study at a postgraduate level, the tuition fee is typically higher and the costs vary depending on the program.
 As with most other countries, MBA programs are often the most expensive.
-The average cost for these programs is around CAD 42,000.
+The average cost for these programs ranges between CAD 30,000-42,000.

 Postgraduate master's degree